I saw glory’s tree honored with trappings,

 Emperor Constantine ordered the construction of the Church of the Holy Sepulchre on the newly-discovered site of Christ’s tomb, which was completed and dedicated on 14 September 335 A.D.
 The church was damaged by fire in the early seventh century and subsequently destroyed during the rule of the Fatimid Caliphate in 1009 A.D.
 Reconstruction began about twenty years later, and concern about the long-term safety of the church and the city of Jerusalem played a role in the crusades of the Middle Ages.
 Though the building and the city changed hands numerous times over the centuries, the Church of the Holy Sepulchre has always served as an important site for Christian pilgrims, and today it remains a popular landmark in Jerusalem for visitors of all faiths.6

 Celebrate with Children

-Holy Cross Day is a great opportunity to talk with children about Christ’s great love and willing sacrifice, and perhaps to discuss the cross as a Christian symbol.
-At our house we will be reading a book called The Queen and the Cross: The Story of Saint Helen, written by Cornelia Mary Bilinsky and illustrated by Rebecca Stuhff, which tells the story of St. Helena’s journey to Jerusalem and what she found there.
-We’ll also be painting unfinished wooden wall crosses that the children can put up in their bedrooms.
+Holy Cross Day is a great opportunity to talk with children about Christ’s great love and life-giving sacrifice, and perhaps to discuss the cross as a Christian symbol.
+In our home we read a book called The Queen and the Cross: The Story of Saint Helen, written by Cornelia Mary Bilinsky and illustrated by Rebecca Stuhff, which tells the story of St. Helen’s journey to Jerusalem and what she found there.
+A fun craft might be to paint unfinished wooden wall crosses that the children can put up in their bedrooms.
 Although typically baked on Good Friday, hot cross buns are also a perfect food to prepare for Holy Cross Day.

 Hot Cross Buns